 Looking within the community

-There are many factors that have led to the current status of the Greko language, as it remains in severe decline and near extinction.
+There are many factors that have led to the current status of the Greko language, which remains in severe decline and near extinction.

 Although only a few hundred speakers remain, there seem to be thousands in the region that have a Greko ethnic identity but have no knowledge of the language.